Canisius Ambassadors for Conservation

 The formula of the CAC program is one in which our college students are trained via intensive field studies, and then brought back to Western New York to promote conservation in the college’s local community.
 They do this by serving as public educators at local zoological institutions, by making presentations at local schools, by developing pro-conservation web pages, and by producing pro-conservation videos.
 It is a formula in which the enthusiasm of pro-conservation professionals spreads first to Canisius College students and then to others in the community.

-Locations of past CAC studies have included the Monterey Marine Reserve in California, Pacific Rim National Park in British Columbia, Corcovado National Park in Costa Rica, and Kadulla National Park in Sri Lanka.
-To date, more than 6,000 middle school children have participated in the CAC’s day-long wetlands conservation programs, and 5,000 school children have been reached via in-school presentations.
+Locations of past CAC studies have included the Monterey Marine Reserve in California, Pacific Rim National Park in British Columbia, Corcovado National Park in Costa Rica, Kadulla National Park in Sri Lanka, Gombee National Park in Tanzania, and Camp Leakey in Indonesia.
+To date, more than 11,000 middle school children have participated in the CAC’s day-long wetlands conservation programs, and 5,000 school children have been reached via in-school presentations.
 CAC video productions have been distributed to 1,000 public and school libraries throughout New York State.
-The CAC website has been accessed by more than 50,000 unique visitors.
-And enthusiastic CAC representatives have made live presentations before 590,000 audience members at the Buffalo Zoo, the Aquarium of Niagara, and Marineland of Canada.
+The CAC website has been accessed by more than 400,000 unique visitors.
+And enthusiastic CAC representatives have made live presentations before 700,000 audience members at the Buffalo Zoo, the Aquarium of Niagara, and Marineland of Canada.

 Learn more Canisius Ambassadors for Conservation

 Meet the wonderful people who have made up past CAC teams